rancher/docs/content/rancher/v2.x/en/installation/air-gap-single-node/_index.md

 Rancher supports air gap installs using a private registry.
 You must have your own private registry or other means of distributing Docker images to your machine.
 If you need help with creating a private registry, please refer to the [Docker documentation](https://docs.docker.com/registry/).

+>**Note:** If you install Rancher on a single node in an air gap environment, you cannot transition to a HA configuration during future upgrades.

 ## Installation Outline